daytonaio/content/guides/20250126_sapat_guide.md

 - **Video-to-Audio Conversion**: Converts video files into MP3 format using ffmpeg for transcription.

-- **Multi-API Support**: Works with Azure OpenAI, Groq, and OpenAI APIs.
+- **Multi-API Support**: Works with Azure OpenAI, Groq Cloud, and OpenAI APIs.

 - **Batch Processing**: Handles individual files or entire directories for transcription.